 Whether you forgot to return your copy of The Grapes of Wrath or to pay a minor parking ticket a few years back, these small infractions could eventually add up and show up on your credit history.
 Cities and other municipalities can send even small fines to collections, so make sure that you pay up on time and clear out small amounts so they don't turn into a big deal.

-They say that the only thing you can count on in life is death and taxes, but you'd better add "bad credit" to the list if you neglect to pay what you owe Uncle Sam.
+They say that the only thing you can count on in life is death and taxes.
 The IRS takes a hard line with back taxes and could even put a lien on your home or garnish your wages to get what they're due.
-This shows up in your credit history, so make sure you're all caught up or at least using a payment plan to settle.

 Changing service providers can be a pain, but in your rush to get it over with, don't forget to settle up your accounts.
 Some providers, be they gas, cable, electric, satellite or any number of other services, keep accounts on file when they aren't closed out properly.
 Make sure that when you make the switch, your account is caught up and you've requested the account be closed, otherwise the account might become inactive or delinquent.